Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 sense here since the value of the `String` will change as we add ("push") data into it.

-Think of a `&str` as a window into another string--even if that string is not created by you, but by the application instead.
+Think of a `&str` as a window into another string—even if that string is not created by you, but by the application instead.
 String slices that point to a string that we declare are technically considered `static` string slices, since they point to strings in memory that are created on the stack.

-Let's see how both of these string types can be used effectively by modifying our `the_version` variable to be a `&str`--and while we're at it, let's change the version of our markdown compiler to be a more traditional early prototype version (`0.1`) instead of `1000`:
+Let's see how both of these string types can be used effectively by modifying our `the_version` variable to be a `&str`—and while we're at it, let's change the version of our markdown compiler to be a more traditional early prototype version (`0.1`) instead of `1000`: